entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 426. Infrapostsuborbital plate: absent (0); present (1).
 >  - The infrapostsuborbital plate is present in *Holonema westolli*.
 Miles (1971) regarded this plate as homologous to the infraprelateral plate of the antiarch *Bothrolepis*.

+427. Groove for postbranchial lamina of anterior lateral plate: absent (0); present (1).
+>  - This character is widely present in phylctaeniids.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.